jedisct1/libsodium-doc/password_hashing/the_argon2i_function.md

 `crypto_pwhash_str()` and `crypto_pwhash_str_verify()` return.

-`sodium_munlock()` overwrites the region with zeros before unlocking it, so it doesn't have to be done before calling this function.
+`sodium_munlock()` overwrites the region with zeros before unlocking it, so it must not be done before calling this function (otherwise zeroes, instead of the password, would be hashed).

 Libsodium supports the Argon2id variant since version 1.0.13, and it became the default in algorithm in version 1.0.15.